-1. I hereby certify that, in my opinion, the rates of contributions shown in this Schedule of Contributions could be expected to result in the statutory funding objective being met by the end of the period specified in the Recovery Plan dated 4 February 2022.
+1. I hereby certify that, in my opinion, the rates of contributions shown in this Schedule of Contributions are such that the statutory funding objective could have been expected, on 31 December 2023, to continue to be met during the period for which the Schedule is in force.